SpencerPros/Multi-Area-OSPF-Project/README.md

     R4(config-router)# end
     ```

-### Next I Activate OSPF on all router interfaces including Loopbacks, FastEthernet, and Serial interfaces and make the 4 Loopback interfaces and R1 Fa0/0 and R4 Fa0/0 passive interfaces
+### Next I Activated OSPF on all router interfaces including Loopbacks, FastEthernet, and Serial interfaces and make the 4 Loopback interfaces and R1 Fa0/0 and R4 Fa0/0 passive interfaces
-* Remember on other interfaces I did not list  above specifically do not make them passive interfaces
+* Interfaces I did not list above specifically I did not make them passive interfaces

  **Example of Router 1 interface Fa0/0**
    ```plaintext